titpetric/platform/docs/faq.md

 The platform will shut itself down if a `SIGTERM` is caught.
 For testing, the passed context is expected to be a `t.Context()` (for `testing.TB`).

+Start has a platform instance attached to the context, and can use `platform.FromContext` to get the instance, and the `Find` function on the instance to get a reference to any side loaded module.